hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 };
 ```

-The DNS server listens on two IPv4 addresses: the loopback address `127.0.0.1`
+The DNS servers listen on two IPv4 addresses: the loopback address `127.0.0.1`
-and the IP address of the server node's network interface `10.20.1.1`.
+and the IP address of the server node's network interface.
+On the DNS server in
+Site 1 this is the Address `10.20.1.1`.
+In Site 2 it is `10.20.2.1`.
+Listening
-Listening on the loopback interface allows local processes on the server node
+on the loopback interface allows local processes on a server node itself to
-itself to query the DNS server.
-Listening on the node's network interface
+query the DNS server.
+Listening on a node's network interface allows other
-allows other nodes in the network to query the DNS server.
+nodes in the network to query the DNS server.

-The DNS server only listens on one IPv6 address: the loopback address `::1`.
+The DNS servers only listen on one IPv6 address: the loopback address `::1`.
-Thus, the server only receives IPv6 queries from processes on the server node
+Thus, each server only receives IPv6 queries from processes on the server node
 itself and not from any other nodes in the network.

 Note: Alternatively, a DNS server can receive DNS queries on all the server's